ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 wire for Protocol Stacks supporting prioritization.

 Note that this property is not a per-message override of the connection Priority
 - see {{conn-priority}}.
-Both Priority properties may interact, but can be used independently and be realized by different mechanisms.
+The Priority properties may interact, but can be used independently and be realized by different mechanisms; see {{priority-in-taps}}.

 #### Ordered {#msg-ordered}